Imtiaz is a registered pharmacist with 9+ years of experience in freelance medical writing. He holds a Bachelor's in Pharmacy.

 What Is the Purpose of Microbiological Testing?

-The purpose of a microbiological testing should be to identify and restrict harmful microorganisms, which can spoilage foods, and ensure safety from foodborne diseases.
-This means that the responsible one (or the Quality Assurance team in a facility) must establish a though testing procedure to identify all the possible threats, which may lead to one of the two results: pathogen not detected or detected.
+The purpose of microbiological testing should be to identify and restrict harmful microorganisms, which can spoil foods, and ensure safety from foodborne diseases.
+This means that the responsible ones (or the quality assurance team in a facility) must establish a thorough testing procedure to identify all the possible threats, which may lead to one of the two results: pathogen not detected or detected.

 Reasons for a Microbiology Test

-The typical reasons for microbiological testing should be to:
+The typical reasons for microbiological testing are to:

 Why Microbiological Testing?

 Although microbiological testing is just one component of the food safety system and does not guarantee 100% product safety, it is a prerequisite and integral part that must take place to ensure food safety.
 Microbiological testing can outline important information about a manufacturing process, processing environment, as well as a specific product batch.
 It also informs whether a sampling/testing procedure is correctly designed and finished following regulatory guidelines or not.